Child Rights Taskforce – Australia

-UNICEF Australia and the National Children’s and Youth Law Centre (NCYLC) co-convene the Child Rights Taskforce, Australia’s peak child rights body made up of almost 100 organisations, advocating for the protection of child rights in Australia.
+UNICEF Australia convenes the Child Rights Taskforce, Australia’s peak child rights body made up of almost 100 organisations, advocating for the protection of child rights in Australia.
 Its goal is to lead the sector-wide approach to the UN on how we think the Australian Government is faring in its commitment to children.

-The Child Rights Taskforce is made up of advocates, service providers, individuals and experts all focused on achieving child rights in Australia.
+The Australian Child Rights Taskforce is made up of advocates, service providers, individuals and experts all focused on achieving child rights in Australia.
 It meets regularly to discuss upcoming opportunities and events to promote and protect child rights in Australia.
 One of the main roles of the Taskforce is to hold the Australian government to account on its commitment to the UN Convention on the Rights of the Child (CRC).

 Members

 The following organisations play a leadership role as the "steering committee" of the coalition: